7 Corporate L&D Challenges to Watch in 2024

 With traditional office culture, it was easier for L&D teams to monitor employee performance and productivity.
 With out this constant in-person interaction, L&D leaders will need to rely on new tools to softly monitor employee development, overall performance, and productivity levels.

 This is a huge opportunity for organizations.
 The ad-hock way of judging performance with in-person interaction was never backed by data.
-By using tools to develop, training, and improve employees, L&D teams now have the ability to collect data – allowing them to benchmark and set KPIs for improving employee skill level, monitoring onboarding and training completion, measure employee training effectiveness, and enhance overall performance levels.
+By using tools to develop, training, and improve employees, L&D teams now have the ability to collect data – allowing them to benchmark and set KPIs for improving employee skill level, identifying training gaps, monitoring onboarding and training completion, measure employee training effectiveness, and enhance overall performance levels.

 5. Company Culture for a Virtual Workforce